 By Sanjay Dawar

-This is the final part in a series of articles on understanding Indian rural markets.
+– This article is part 2 in a series on understanding Indian rural markets

 (The author is Managing Director,Accenture Management Consulting.
 Views expressed in this article are author’s own and do not represent those of The Financial Express)